March 27, 2026 · The Case for Renter Solar

 The utility doesn't experience this as something bad.
 They call it revenue growth.
 The only way to break the cycle is to stop being 100% dependent on them.
 Solar does that.

 Homeowners have options that renters don't.
 Rooftop solar locks in electricity costs for 25 years.
-The federal 30% tax credit covers a huge chunk of installation.
 Net metering lets them sell excess power back to the grid.
 Some end up with utility bills that approach zero.
+(Note: The federal residential solar tax credit expired at the end of 2025, but state-level incentives still exist in many markets.)

 Renters got none of that.
 Until recently, the options were: pay the bill, or move to a state with lower rates.
 Both terrible when you're under a lease and you actually like where you live.